Submoon/Hitman/README.md

 ## Installation
 Just invite this bot to your channel : https://discordapp.com/api/oauth2/authorize?client_id=273558943580553217&scope=bot

 I advise you to create a role for him with all permissions.
-I'll create the link for authorization another time.
+I'll create the link with authorizations another time.
 ## Usage

 `.help` to see a list of its available commands